Also Known As Water Moccasins – Fascinating Facts & Information About Water Moccasins

 The white interior of their mouth, which they display when threatened, is what gives them their name cottonmouth.

-Cottonmouth snakes have a lifespan of roughly 15 to 20 years, but they can live to over 25 years old.
+Water Moccasin Snakes ( Cottonmouth Snake) have a lifespan of roughly 15 to 20 years, but they can live to over 25 years old.

 Diet Of Cottonmouth Snakes

 These snakes have a diet that consists mainly of fish, frogs, salamanders, lizards, birds, rodents, and other snakes.
 They are opportunistic generalists that feed on a wide range of prey, and will eat baby alligators and small mammals.
 They have even been known to be cannibalistic, but the bulk of their diet consists of fish and frogs.

 They catch fish by cornering them in shallow water, usually against the bank or under logs.
 For smaller animals, they can kill with a single, venomous bite, then wrap around their prey until it stops moving before swallowing their food whole.
 However, with larger animals, they are more cautious about approaching them.

 Young cottonmouth snakes have a yellowish or greenish tail tip which is wriggled to lure prey, such as frogs and lizards, within striking distance.

 Cottonmouth snakes are widely thought to be extremely dangerous.
 Unlike their Copperhead cousins, they will often stand their ground.
 Their venom is stronger and they tend to be larger snakes, making them very dangerous.
 However, in reality unless provoked, they will not harm humans.
 In fact, they’re much more likely to try to escape if encountered rather than attack.